edinburghhacklab/hacklab-policies/health_and_safety/covid19.rst

 We have one exception to this rule where you would otherwise be lone working or require assistance with a project for health and safety reasons (e.g. manual handling).
 In this case, you **MAY** bring one member of your household (including any bubble) to assist you.
 If you require this exemption you MUST ensure that the household member has read this policy, completes contact tracing and that you book exclusive use of the room you are working.

-For any other exceptions, you **MUST** contact the Hacklab Directors for approval
+For any other exceptions, you **MUST** contact the Hacklab Directors for approval.

 Before Your Visit
 ^^^^^^^^^^^^^^^^^
 Please plan your visit carefully.
 As a Hacklab user you are responsible for managing your own risks and you may have specific health concerns making you more susceptible to COVID-19.
 You **SHOULD** consider the risks to yourself and whether your visit is necessary.

-- You **MUST NOT** attend the Hacklab if you hare required to self-isolate or quarantine (see below for details of when this is required)
+- You **MUST NOT** attend the Hacklab if you are required to self-isolate or quarantine (see below for details of when this is required)
 - You **MUST** check the current COVID-19 zones and travel guidance.
 If you live outside of the Edinburgh Council area then it may be illegal to travel to the Hacklab if either you or the Hacklab are in Level 3 or Level 4 zones.
 If you live inside the Edinburgh Council area you **SHOULD NOT** travel to the Hacklab unless absolutely necessary
 - You **MUST** book your use of the lab
 - You **MUST NOT** use the Hacklab for social meetups - please use a local cafe or similar